cloudstk/articles/azure-data-factory/scheduling-a-pipeline-in-azure-data-factory.md

 -------------------
 In this article, we have looked at how to create a Schedule trigger and publish it.
-Finally, we have debugged successfully the current Azure Data Factory pipeline.
+Finally, we have successfully debugged the current Azure Data Factory Pipeline.